Your membership has expired

 When you shop through retailer links on our site, we may earn affiliate commissions.
 100% of the fees we collect are used to support our nonprofit mission.
 Learn more.

 Welcome to the beginning of the toddler years.
 The transition can be tricky because while your baby’s brain development is booming, they’re still too young to tell you what they want in words.
 The state of their play starts changing at this age, too.
-They become more interactive, physically active, and (a little) more independent, and they tap into exploring emotions.
+Most parents of toddlers will tell you that they become more interactive, physically active, and (a little) more independent.
+They’ll also tap into exploring emotions—even some big ones.

-Here are nine categories of toys for 1-year-olds that experts recommend starting with.
+Here are nine toys for 1-year-olds that experts recommend adding to your toy rotation.

 Find Deals on Arrow link